nickyg-42/birdbot/README.md

-# birdbot
+# Birdbot
-Discord bot source code
+Source code for a bird-themed discord bot